Kuiper-Overpelt Study Fund

 - your reasons for wishing to follow the study programme.

 - After submitting your online application, send an e-mail to the programme coordinator via ICRscholarships@law.leidenuniv.nl indicating your interest in the scholarship and attaching a short video in which you introduce yourself.

 Candidates for the scholarship are selected by the Admission Board of the programme and the scholarship's private donors.
 Scholarship decisions will be announced in the first week of May 2024.

 Be aware that finding housing in Leiden, The Hague and the surrounding area can be challenging due to the limited availability of affordable student accommodation.
 We therefore strongly advise you to take action as early as possible.
 See the information on Requesting housing via Leiden University and Finding housing yourself.

 The Kuiper-Overpelt Study Fund is a named Fund at the Leiden University Fund (LUF), which aims to enable students from developing countries to study at Leiden University and subsequently participate constructively in the civil society, the government or the development of their country of origin.

 Additional financial information

 This is not a full scholarship and does not cover all the recipients expenses in The Netherlands.
-Students must be able to fund the remainder of their travel, housing and living costs.
+Students must be able to fund the remainder of their tuition fee, travel, housing and living costs and (for non-EEA students) submit ‘proof of sufficient funds’ for their student visa/residence permit application.
 You can find information on monthly living costs in the Netherlands on our financial matters page.

 The student is responsible for submitting a complete application for admission to Leiden University before the deadline mentioned above.
 Leiden University cannot be held responsible for late and/or incomplete applications.